 Will I have to pass an audition?

 No, there are no auditions to join Philomusica, instead we have a one month trial period in which we decide about you and you decide about us.
-During that period you may be asked to sing a short piece of your choice to our Conductor in private but only if she needs to assess the range of your voice.
+During that period you will be asked to sing a short piece of your choice to our Conductor in private but only if she needs to assess the range of your voice.

 How often are concerts held?